Samsonsjarkal/EgoADL/README.md

 ![annotationprocess](./img/annotationprocess.png)

 Note that, in this step, we only annotate the video based on the video timestamp.
 We also need to synchronize the timestamp with the egocentric smartphone data.
 As show in [Sec.
 Data preprocessing](#data-preprocessing), we use the audio recording from smartphone and the GoPro to achieve such time synchronization.
+We provide a script ```/anontation/syn.py``` to check the data and synchronization the label with egocentric smartphone and video.
+Specifically, it will check the dataset by the following steps.

+1. Check Video Smartphone Dataset Number and Correspondence

+2. Check Video Labels
+    - All files labelled?
+    - Any video is not loaded to the labelling tool?

+3. Check Sampling Rate for each modality

+4. Sync the labelled video data with smartphone data by using the ‘end’ label

+5. Visualization

 ## Data segmentation and cleaning

 ## MMFWSF